debops/debops/docs/getting-started.rst

   Run tasks related to the deployment of the custom configuration.

 ``role::owncloud:occ``
-  Run tasks related to the :command:`occ`.
+  Run tasks related to the :command:`occ` command.

 ``role::owncloud:ldap``
   Run tasks related to the LDAP configuration.